Aureuma/GitKat/README.md

   ```

   Notes:
+  - Blob replacements are case-sensitive by default; add `--ignore-case`/`-i` to match case-insensitively.
-  - Blob replacements are case-insensitive matches but mirror the matched casing in the result.
+  - Add `--preserve-case` to mirror the matched casing onto the replacement.
   - Blob rewrites skip binary blobs (detected by NUL bytes).
   - Identity rewrites use the exact casing you provide for `-n/-e`.